AnyFetch/developers.anyfetch.com/guides/creating/provider.md

 }
 ```

+> For more details reagarding the OAuth flow on Anyfetch, see [the OAuth 2.0 guide](/guides/tutorials/oauth.html)

 ## Lib
 Here at anyFetch, we use node.js for our providers to improve latency and send multiple files at once.
 You can use the [anyFetch](https://www.npmjs.org/package/anyfetch) library from npm, or [anyFetch Provider](https://www.npmjs.org/package/anyfetch-provider).
 You'll find additional documentation directly on those packages.